-Supporting your Child through the College Search
+Supporting Players through the College Search

 Freshman Year of High School

+If a school of interest is near your home of near to a tournament site, take advantage of the opportunity to do an “unofficial” visit.
 An unofficial visit is one that you arrange on your own and you cover all of your child’s expenses.
 You may go on as many unofficial visits as you like.
 You can still tour the campus and meet with the coach.
 Remember, your child cannot be expected to know what they have not been exposed to and visiting a campus will provide them with a point of reference for all other visits to come.